saad9863/saad9863/README.md

 📚 In perpetual pursuit of knowledge, I've earned certificates in Google Cybersecurity, Python for Data Science, and more.

-💻 **Currently Learning:** MongoDB, Express.js, React, and Node.js.
-Excited to embrace the world of full-stack development!

 🌟 Beyond coding, I served as an event manager at ACM Student GIKI Chapter, organizing and overseeing impactful events, and I'm looking for more opportunities.

 🔗 Let's connect and collaborate on [LinkedIn](https://www.linkedin.com/in/khanmohammedsaad/), and you may contact me through my email (khanmohammedsaad@hotmail.com).
 Explore my coding journey on [GitHub](https://github.com/saad9863).
 Happy coding!